MerchantPug/apugli-docs/docs/types/power_types/bunny_hop.md

 [Power Type](../power_types.md).

-An active power that adds movement velocity to the player whenever they aren't on the ground, in water, in lava, in a vehicle (boat, horse, etc) or fall flying.
+Adds movement velocity to the player whenever they aren't on the ground, in water, in lava, in a vehicle (boat, horse, etc) or fall flying.

 Type ID: `apugli:bunny_hop`